uuazed/numerapi/README.md

 # Usage

+Numerapi can be used as a regular, importable Python module or from the command line.

 Some actions (like uploading predictions or staking) require a token to verify that it is really you interacting with Numerai's API.
 These tokens consists of a `public_id` and `secret_key`.
 Both can be obtained by login in to Numer.ai and going to Account -> Custom API Keys.
+Tokens can be passed to the Python module as parameters or you can be set via environment variables (`NUMERAI_PUBLIC_ID` and `NUMERAI_SECRET_KEY`).

+## Python module

+Usage example:

     # some API calls do not require logging in
     napi = numerapi.NumerAPI(verbosity="info")